meyer-d3v/meyer-d3v/README.md

 # 💫 Dean Meyer

-Aspiring Software Developer | 17 | First Year IT Student
+Aspiring Software Developer | 17 | First-Year IT Student

-Hi, I'm Dean Meyer, a passionate and dedicated programmer with a strong foundation in multiple programming languages, including C++, Python, Delphi, HTML, CSS, JavaScript and Java.
-With a keen interest in mobile app development, I've successfully created two Android applications, showcasing my skills in bringing ideas to life.
+Hi, I'm Dean Meyer.
+I'm a passionate and dedicated programmer with a strong foundation in multiple programming languages, including C++, Python, Delphi, HTML, CSS, JavaScript, and Java.
+I'm also keen on mobile app development, and I've successfully created two Android applications, showcasing my skills in bringing ideas to life.

-As a high school student, I'm committed to continuously learning and improving my craft, with the ultimate goal of making a meaningful impact in the tech industry.
+As a university student, I'm committed to continuously learning and improving my craft, with the ultimate goal of making a meaningful impact in the tech industry.
 When I'm not coding, you can find me exploring new technologies, collaborating with like-minded Individuals, or sharing my experiences on social media.

 My long-term goal is to become a software engineer at a tech company and work on innovative and impactful projects.
 I'm particularly interested in machine learning and artificial intelligence, and I hope to continue learning and exploring these fields in the future.